 For example, a ketogenic diet can be used.
 In one pilot study with 21 subjects completing the 16-week trial they found, “The [low carbohydrate ketogenic diet] improved glycemic control in patients with type 2 diabetes such that diabetes medications were discontinued or reduced in most participants.”

-On the flip side, I also remember watching a documentary where raw vegan food was used to get people off of insulin medication entirely too.
+On the flip side, I also remember watching a documentary where raw vegan food and whole plant-based diets are used to get people off of insulin medication entirely too.

 Lots of options.
 I invite you to do your own research to go deeper.
 And I know you’ll be asking in the comments so I’ll offer you this…